amplitude/amplitude-docs/content/collections/data/en/remove-invalid-data.md

 ## Delete an entire user

-You may want to delete a user entirely.
-You can do so with the [User Privacy API](https://www.docs.developers.amplitude.com/analytics/apis/user-privacy-api/).
-This API lets you delete a user, their events, and any associated data, and will help you keep compliant with data laws and regulations.
+To delete a user entirely, use the [User Privacy API](/docs/apis/analytics/user-privacy).
+This API lets you delete a user, their events, and any associated data, and helps you keep compliant with data laws and regulations.